gvwilson/sensibleadventures/iffy/iffy.md

 "Oh, and Little Mrs. Sandhu said to give you this."
 She held up the little jar of curry.

-"Oh, that's kind of her," Aunt Naggie clucked as she tucked everything into her apron.
+"Oh, that's kind of she," Aunt Naggie clucked as she tucked everything into her apron.
 "Did you get anything more to eat?
 I was going to make noodles."